samjamesobrien/Node-QA-Challenge/readme.md

 - Do you find these unit tests done right?
 - Would you suggest to your team to add more, or write them in a different way?
+- What other tools or processes would you suggest?